 - IBIS Styles Bangkok Khaosan Viengtai Hotel: This mid-range hotel is also a short walk from Khao San Road, located in the centre of the Banglamphu District.
 If you don’t want to brave the busy streets, you can dine at the onsite restaurant or explore some of the restaurants lining the street next to the hotel.

-✔ Top area to stay for convenient public transport and nightlife
+✔ Top area to stay in Bangkok for convenient public transport & nightlife

 Silom is the main business district in Bangkok.
 It’s southeast of the downtown area and a little further from the crowded Khao San Road.
 This area includes numerous parks, malls, and hotels.